19. Coding for Secrecy

 The arithmetic of it here is:

-and we continue, proceeding from the bottom up (in this case, there's just one more step, which you'll learn more from by doing it yourself than by reading it in the notes).
-When the gcd is 1, this algorithm gives us the multiplicative inverse of A2 mod A1, which is the coefficient of A2 in the last equation (here it is 42), since it tells us that this coefficient multiplied by A2 is congruent to 1 mod A1.
-In our particular case the gcd is 11 and 385 has no multiplicative inverse mod 1243.
+When the gcd is 1, this algorithm gives us the multiplicative inverse of A2 mod A1, which is the coefficient of A2 in the last equation (here it is –4), since it tells us that this coefficient multiplied by A2 is congruent to 1 mod A1.
+In our particular case the gcd is 3 and 177 has no multiplicative inverse mod 237.

 4. The Chinese Remainder Theorem